 I forgot to come on my court date, what will happen next?

 If you forgot to come to court on your court date call the Court at 229-4780.
 If you do not contact the Court, for criminal violations a warrant for your arrest may be issued.
-For civil traffic violations, the Court will notify the Motor Vehicle Division that you are in default.
-They will suspend your driver's license.
+For civil traffic violations, the charge(s) will default and additional fees will be assessed.

 I have a warrant for my arrest, what should I do?